Stop Grading Facts: Assessing Conceptual Understanding in the MYP

 What This Means for Report Writing

 One of the most practical consequences of using the Thinking Framework depth mapping is that it makes your written feedback specific enough to be acted upon.
-Hattie and Timperley (2007), in their influential review of feedback research, identify three conditions that make feedback effective: it must address where the student currently is, where they need to go, and how to get there.
+Hattie and Timperley (2007) identify three conditions that make feedback effective.
+It must address where the student currently is, where they need to go, and how to get there.
 Generic level descriptions fail all three conditions.

 What to Try With Your Next Summative